How Does LendingTree Get Paid?

 4. Compare offers

-After you’ve prequalified for a handful of lenders, it’s time to compare offers.
+After you’ve prequalified with a handful of lenders, it’s time to compare offers.
 When stacking up one lender against another, pay special attention to:

-APRs: An APR measures the total cost of your loan, such as the interest and fees you have to pay on top of the principal.
+APRs: An APR measures the total cost of your loan, such as the interest and fees you have to pay on top of the amount you have to borrow.
 The lower the APR, the better.

 Funding timelines: How long it takes to get your money is very important, especially if you need an emergency loan.
 If you’re taking out a $10,000 loan for an urgent expense, prioritize lenders that offer same- or next-day loans.

-Fees: Some lenders charge an origination fee, which is an upfront fee that the lender will deduct from your loan before disbursing it.
+Fees: Some lenders charge an origination fee, which is an upfront fee that the lender will take from your loan before sending you your money.

-Customer service: Check your potential lender’s website and take note of their business hours and the contact methods it offers.
+Customer service: Check your potential lender’s website and take note of their business hours and how you can contact them.
 If you prefer to handle your business online, you may want to go with a lender that offers live chat or a highly-rated mobile app.

 Prequalification doesn’t guarantee that the lender will give you a loan.
 For that, you need to formally apply.
 The process is similar to prequalification, but you’ll need to provide some documentation.
 Application guidelines vary from lender to lender, but be prepared to give them copies of your: